 (iii) All remedies herein expressly provided for are cumulative of any and all other remedies existing at law or in equity and are cumulative of any and all other remedies provided for in any other instrument securing the payment of the secured indebtedness, or any part thereof, or otherwise benefiting the Secured Parties, and the resort to any remedy provided for hereunder or under any such other instrument or provided for by law shall not prevent the concurrent or subsequent employment of any other appropriate remedy or remedies.

+SECTION 14.
 Amendments, Etc. No amendment or waiver of any provision of this Agreement nor consent to any departure by Grantor herefrom shall in any event be effective unless the same shall be in writing and signed by the Secured Parties, and then such waiver or consent shall be effective only in the specific instance and for the specific purpose for which given.

+SECTION 15.
 Addresses for Notices.
 Except as otherwise expressly provided herein, all notices and other communications provided for hereunder shall be in writing (including telegraphic, telex, facsimile or cable communication) and mailed, telegraphed, transmitted, cabled or delivered, to each party hereto at its address set forth in the Master Netting Agreement or at such other address as shall be designated by such party in a written notice to each other party.
 All such notices and other communications shall, when mailed, telegraphed, telexed, transmitted or cabled, be effective when deposited in the mails, delivered to the telegraph company, confirmed by telex answerback, transmitted by telecopier or delivered to the cable company, respectively.

+SECTION 16.
 Security Interest Absolute.
 All rights of the Secured Parties, all obligations of Grantor hereunder and the security interests hereunder, shall, to the extent permitted by applicable law, be absolute and unconditional, irrespective of:

 (a) any lack of validity or enforceability of the Master Netting Agreement or any of the Underlying Master Agreements or any other agreement or security document relating thereto or executed in connection with or pursuant thereto;